-Nurse Cover Letter Examples for 2026: Templates That Land Interviews
+Nurse Cover Letter Examples for 2026: 3 Templates That Get You Hired Fast

-Nurse Cover Letter Examples for 2026: Templates That Land Interviews
+Nurse Cover Letter Examples for 2026: 3 Templates That Get You Hired Fast

-We’ve built this guide for you — a practicing nurse, a recent graduate, or an experienced RN looking for that next step.
+We built this guide for you — whether you’re a seasoned RN, a new grad, or an NP advancing your career.
 Use these templates.
 Follow the strategy.
 Get the interview.

 Why Your Nursing Cover Letter Needs to Be Different in 2026